ics-software-engineering/meteor-application-template/README.md

   * I've added a public/images directory containing a sample image to illustrate the use of static assets.
 The home page displays this image (the Meteor logo).

+  * You must now cd into the app/ directory before running the `meteor` command.